Procuramos fomentar o respeito e o amor pela língua. O ensino do inglês em latim de Roxbury baseia-se no conceito clássico da vida examinada.

 • Classe VI Inglês

 Class VI English places major emphasis on the mastery of fundamental verbal and study skills: sentence and paragraph construction, vocabulary development, concise summarizing, precise reading, systematic thinking, and disciplined listening.
 Analytical work in grammar, the first stage of a two-year program, introduces parts of speech, the components of phrases and clauses, and the basic patterns of English sentences.
+A similar early concern for language takes shape through a yearlong sequence of individualized vocabulary practice and an attentiveness to effective word choice in the literature studied.
 Instruction in composition focuses primarily on paragraph organization and development—on precise topic sentences, relevant supporting details, and effective concluding statements—but students have opportunities, as well, to experiment with poetry, fiction, and personal reflection.
 Assigned readings represent a variety of literary situations, from the realistic to the fantastic, and a variety of human behavior, from the heroic to the ridiculous.
 Although students do encounter important critical concepts and terms, the work in literature seeks less to introduce techniques of literary criticism than to foster precise observation, accurate recall, and simple vicarious appreciation of human behavior imaginatively recreated.
 Unifying themes include friendship, courage, justice, and service to others.
 The following books are studied in the course: Lee et al., Grammar for Writing; Angelou, I Know Why the Caged Bird Sings; Gibson, The Miracle Worker; Lee, To Kill a Mockingbird; Shakespeare, A Midsummer Night’s Dream.

 • Classe V Inglês

 Class V English provides continued instruction and practice in verbal and analytical skills.
-Units in grammar review principles and procedures taught in Class VI and extend them to analysis of subordinate clauses and verbal phrases; additional time is devoted to the rules and patterns of standard formal usage and mechanics.
+Units in grammar review principles and procedures taught in Class VI and extend them to analysis of verbal phrases and subordinate clauses; additional time is devoted to the rules and patterns of standard formal usage and mechanics.
 In composition, expository and descriptive essays supplement the continuing concentration on paragraph structure, with written work expanding to include analytical essays of multiple paragraphs as well as fuller examples of student fiction, poetry, and personal reflection.
-Emphasis on vocabulary development continues through individualized practice and a consistent concern with diction in required reading and writing.
+Emphasis on vocabulary development continues through individualized drilling and a consistent concern with diction in required reading and writing.
 Reading assignments encompass a range of literary periods, styles, and genres, but most works explore the relationship between an individual and his or her social environment.
 Work in critical analysis concentrates most heavily on narrative structure, techniques of characterization, and the influence of setting on action and character.
 All students prepare and deliver a speech in essay form on a topic of personal significance.
-Works considered include the following: Lee et al., Grammar for Writing; Gaines, A Gathering of Old Men; Golding, Lord of the Flies; Hansberry, A Raisin in the Sun; Hemingway, The Old Man and the Sea; Masters, Spoon River Anthology; Shakespeare, Julius Caesar; Gene Luen Yang, American Born Chinese.
+Works considered include the following: Lee et al., Grammar for Writing; Gaines, A Gathering of Old Men; Golding, Lord of the Flies; Hansberry, A Raisin in the Sun; Hemingway, The Old Man and the Sea; Shakespeare, Julius Caesar; Gene Luen Yang, American Born Chinese.

 • Classe IV Inglês